-As keen hikers, we have wanted to hike this 26 mile, 4 day trail for a long time.
+As keen hikers, we wanted to hike this 26 mile, 4 day trail for a long time.
 Finally we did!
 Just us and 500 others; 200 fellow hikers and 300 porters to look after the hikers begin the hike together.

 Walking the Inca Trail to Machu Picchu

 Many superlatives spring to mind when trying to describe both the hike and the experience.
 Being at the Sun Gate, the end of the hike, at sunrise on the 4th day is often said to be the highlight, but this sells the whole experience short.
 When you arrive at the sun gate you have a whole new appreciation about a lot of things; the ingenuity of the Incas, the beauty of the mountains, your own mental and physical abilities and camaraderie with your fellow hikers.
 It has everything a great hike should have and more.
-Flora, fauna, ancient ruins, mystery, great scenery and a finale that made it all worthwhile!
-Amazing what a difference 4 days can make.
+Flora, fauna, ancient ruins, mystery, great scenery and a finale that makes it all worthwhile!
+Amazing what a difference 4 days hiking the Inca Trail can can make.

 Download Our Free Packing List